~ Salisbury, NC

 Check the website at www.allisonlegacy.com for more info or email to legacycars@aol.com with any questions.

 Our 2005 ALRS Champion won the Daytona 500 in 2011 and our 2009 ALRS Champion won the Rookie of the Year Honors in the Nationwide Series in 2011 and many of the Legacy Series drivers are racing in Late Models and other series around the country.
 2010 Champion Justin Allison ARCA driver won Pocono in 2014.
-Daniel Hemric, now the 2021 Xfinity Champion signed with Richard Childress in the Xfinity Series for 2017& 2018 and John Hunter Nemecheck drove for Chip Ganassi in the Xfinity Series in 2018 and is now in the Kyle Bush stable.
+Daniel Hemric was the 2021 Xfinity Champion now racing in NASCAR Cup. and John Hunter Nemecheck drove for Chip Ganassi in the Xfinity Series in 2018 and is now racing in Xfinity and NASCAR Cup races.
+Gus Dean has won the ARCA Daytona race in 2024.
+March, 2024- Gus Dean won the ARCA Daytona race.
+John Hunter Nemecheck won the Xfinity race at Las Vegas in 2024 and the series only two time champion, Chad McCumbee has won a feature CARS Tour race at Hickory Motor Speedway.
+Legacy series champions and graduates.........

 The Series Structure